TechSavantis/polisparalela/site/content/thinks/say-hello-to-the-newest-member-tomango-team-steve-honeyman.md

 ## What did you do in your previous job?

-Before joining Tomango I managed and built websites for Leeds University and worked as a freelance web-designer and developer.
+Before joining Polis Paralela I managed and built websites for Leeds University and worked as a freelance web-designer and developer.

 Before that I worked as a researcher for the NHS providing research that was used to commission healthcare in extremely deprived areas in and around West Yorkshire.